 Dental Disease

-Tooth resorption, gingivitis and periodontal disease are extremely common in cats.
-Dental extractions can cost $500 - $2,000+.
-Only covered under comprehensive plans with dental included or as an add-on.
+Tooth resorption, gingivitis and periodontal disease are widespread in the Australian cat population.
+Dental extractions and oral surgery can cost $500 to $2,000 or more.
+Cover is only available under comprehensive plans that include dental or via a specific dental add-on.

 🐱